RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/AT-Command-Manual/README.md

 The UART serial communication is exposed on the **UART1 port**, through  **Pin 6 (TX1)** and **Pin 7 (RX1)**.
 The default parameters of the UART1 communication are **115200 / 8-N-1**.
 The firmware upgrade is also possible through this port.
 To get familiar with the pin distribution of this module to the WisDuino RAK811 Evaluation Board, it is important to check the [WisDuino RAK811 Evaluation Board Schematic](https://downloads.rakwireless.com/LoRa/WisNode/Hardware-Specification/WisNode-LoRa_Schematic.pdf).

-The WisDuino RAK811 Evaluation Board has a USB-UART converter that is why the configuration can be started immediately by just connecting it on the USB port of a host computer.
+The WisDuino RAK811 Evaluation Board has a USB-UART converter that is why the configuration can be started immediately by just connecting it to the USB port of a host computer.

 ### Links to Quick Start Guide

-For AT commands example usage, you can check these sections of quick start guide:
+For AT commands example usage, you can check these sections of the quick start guide:

 - [TTN OTAA/ABP](/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/#lorawan-join-mode)
 - [ChirpStack OTAA/ABP](/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/#lorawan-join-mode-2)